 What are the five types of UAT?

 There are five types of user acceptance testing (UAT): alpha and beta, contract acceptance, regulation acceptance, operation acceptance, and, finally, Black-box testing.
 The purpose of testing is to provide stakeholders with a realistic preview of what they’ll be getting when the software goes live in production.
-These tests allow actual software users to make decisions based on their personal experience.
+These tests allow software users to make decisions based on their experience.

 Alpha Testing and Beta Testing